 Tending toward flame-throwers: the sacrifice of the Other; tending toward parachutes: the celebration of Learners.

 It is not mere profit we should seek, but Learner commonalities we may share: the Humanity of World Peace and the Duty of Learning (per ).

 The suggestions contained in Learners demand serious consideration; better alternatives, STAT application.
-There is barely enough time before it’s too late; so let’s hustle!
+There is barely enough time left before it’s too late; so let’s hustle!

 Powerful private interests may resist (are resisting) this transformation; they may jam (are jamming) infant Learner Networks – especially the Internet – with meaningless babble.
 Info elites continue to peddle their worthless priorities across tiers of monologue mass media.
 Conspiracies of Greed still crouch behind private property rights and other weapon myths, so that they may violate the Commons with impunity.

 Once Learners prevail, weapon technicians (globally bad peace technicians), will find distasteful their newfound vestigial status.
 They will suffer clinical withdrawal from so much money, authority and prestige—this last, the ultimate military perk.
 Battle elites may balk at honoring their host proletariat’s newfound priorities.
 They may refuse to cooperate with erstwhile enemies, except to wreck more havoc.

 Our religious fundamentalists are resurrected carnivores in sullen retreat.
 They’ll find no sustenance in Learners for their self-worship.
 Preaching the patent contradictions of religious bigotry and blessed mayhem, they accurse themselves and those who follow them.
 Yet exactly the same people could choose to celebrate more often and sacrifice less, help more people and anger fewer, thus render due devotion to God’s peace.